 - Q-21.
-Provide KU's rate base, capital structure, and statement of income for the most recent 12 months preceding the base period and for the base period.
+Separately for electric and gas operations, provide LG&E's rate base, capital structure, and statement of income for the most recent 12 months preceding the base period and for the base period.
 Provide a reconciliation with detailed explanations. - A-21.
 See attachment being provided in a separate file.